-An ER Beacon frame is a Beacon frame carried in HE ER SU PPDU (242-tone RU or high frequency 106- tone RU in P20) format to provide additional link budget of downlink transmission to compensate the link budget imbalance between downlink and uplink due to introduction of UL OFDMA transmission.An HE AP may operate an ER BSS in addition to a non-ER BSS operated by another collocated AP.
-An ER BSS, if present, shall operate independently of the collocated non-ER BSS and the AP operating the ER BSS shall have a BSSID different from the AP operating the non-ER BSS.
+An ER beacon is a Beacon frame carried in HE ER SU PPDU (242-tone RU or high frequency 106- tone RU in P20), which provides additional link budget for downlink transmissions to compensate the link budget imbalance between downlink and uplink due to introduction of UL OFDMA transmission.(#16588)

+An HE AP may operate an ER BSS in addition to a non-ER BSS operated by another co-located AP.
+An ER BSS, if present, shall operate independently of the co-located non-ER BSS and the AP operating the ER BSS shall have a BSSID different from the AP operating the non-ER BSS.

 NOTE—An ER BSS is expected to have a larger coverage area than a non-ER BSS.

-An HE AP that sets up an ER BSS shall not set the ER SU Disable subfield in the HE Operation element it transmits to 1.

-An HE AP may transmit ER Beacon frames and group addressed traffic defined in 10.6.5.8 (Rate selection for ER Beacon frames and group addressed frames).
+An HE AP that sets up an ER BSS shall not set the ER SU Disable subfield to 1 in HE Operation elements it transmits.(#16588)An HE AP that operates an ER BSS shall transmit Beacon frames and group addressed frames in ER SU PPDUs and following the rules defined in 27.15.4a(Additional rules for ER beacons and group addressed frames).(#16588)

 An HE AP may use larger CP length of HE ER SU PPDU to further improve the transmission reliability of ER Beacon frames.
 The protection of transmissions in an ER BSS is out of scope of this specification.

 TGax Editor: Insert a new subclause as follows (#CID 16588):

+27.16.1a.2.5a HE beacon generation in the 6 GHz band

+An HE beacon is a Beacon frame carried in HE SU PPDU format.

+An HE AP may transmit HE beacons only in the 6 GHz band.
+The AP shall transmit HE beacons following the rules defined in 27.15.4b (Rate selection rules for HE beacons in the 6 GHz band).NOTE 1-The TXVECTOR parameter BSS_COLOR of the HE SU PPDU carrying the HE beacon is 0 (see 27.11.4 (BSS_COLOR)).(#16588)

 TGax Editor: Change heading and the paragraphs below of this subclause as follows (#CID 16588):

-10.6.5.8 Rate selection for ER Beacon frames and group addressed frames
+27.15.4a Additional rules ER eacons and group addressed frames

-If the basic HE-MCS and NSS set of the AP that starts an ER BSS is not empty, the HE AP shall transmit ER Beacon frames and group-addressed frames in HE ER SU PPDUs using one of the <HE-MCS, NSS> tuples included in the basic HE-MCS and NSS set.
-If the basic HE-MCS and NSS set of the AP that starts an ER BSS is empty, then the HE AP shall transmit the ER Beacon frame and group addressed frames in HE ER SU PPDUs using one of the mandatory <HE-MCS, NSS> tuples.TGax Editor: Insert new subclauses as follows (#CID 16588, 15650):
+If the basic HE-MCS and NSS set of the AP that starts an ER BSS is not empty, then the HE AP shall transmit Beacon frames and group-addressed frames in HE ER SU PPDUs using one of the <HE-MCS, 1> tuples included in the basic HE-MCS and NSS set.
+Otherwise the HE AP shall transmit Beacon frames and group addressed frames in HE ER SU PPDUs using one of the mandatory <HE-MCS, 1> tuples.

+ER beacons shall be carried in an S-MPDU (see Table 9-532 (A-MPDU contents in the S-MPDU) context).

+The HE AP transmitting the ER SU PPDU shall set the TXVECTOR parameters HE_LTF_TYPE to 2xHE-LTF, GI_TYPE to 0.8 us or 1.6 us, and FEC_CODING to BCC_CODING.
+The AP shall set all other TXVECTOR parameters to values that are mandatory in reception for HE non-AP STAs.(#16588)

+TGax Editor: Insert new subclauses as follows (#CID 16588, 15650):

+27.15.4b Additional rules for HE beacons in the 6 GHz band

+If the basic HE-MCS and NSS set of the HE AP that starts an HE BSS is not empty, then the HE AP transmitting Beacon frames in HE SU PPDUs shall use one of the <HE-MCS, 1> tuples included in the basic HE-MCS and NSS set; otherwise the AP transmitting the Beacon frame in HE SU PPDUs(#14156) shall use one of the(#Ed) mandatory <HE-MCS, 1> tuples.(#16588)